haved/work-server/README.md

 ## Work server
-This is the repo for a docker image that exposes whatever features I may want to have a server do.
-Currently its only task is compiling my latex when asked by netlify.
+I decided I didn't need a work server after all.
+Leaving this here in case I later want to deploy a python server in docker

 ### Deploying
 I use `manage.py`.
 To deploy to heroku with the CLI (assuming logged in):